soixantecircuits/standard/commit.md

 🔥 :fire: when removing code or files
 🚧️️ :construction: when commiting a WIP
 🚱 :non-potable_water: when plugging memory leaks
+🔈  :speaker: when adding logging
+🔇  :mute: when reducing logging

 ### Secondary emoji
 ✅ :white_check_mark: when adding a test